NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

 ![](../images/cyl_nonaxisymmetric_source_flux_vs_m.png#center)

 As a demonstration, we compute the [extraction efficiency of an LED](https://meep.readthedocs.io/en/latest/Python_Tutorials/Local_Density_of_States/#extraction-efficiency-of-a-light-emitting-diode-led) from a point dipole at $r = 0$ and three different locations at $r > 0$.
-In this test, the extraction efficiency should be independent of the dipole location.
+The test involves verifying that the extraction efficiency is independent of the dipole location.
 The results are compared to an [identical calculation in 3d](https://github.com/NanoComp/meep/blob/1fe38999997f1825054fc978e473327c77169671/python/examples/extraction_eff_ldos.py#L100-L187) for which the extraction efficiency is 0.333718.

 Results are shown in the table below.
 At this resolution, the relative error is at most ~4% even when $M + 1$ is relatively large (141).
 The error decreases with increasing resolution.

 | `rpos` | **extraction efficiency** | **relative error** |  $M + 1$ |
 |:------:|:-------------------------:|:------------------:|:--------:|